kiteco/issue-tracker/vscode/README.md

-# Kite Python Assistant for Visual Studio Code
+# Kite Python Plugin for Visual Studio Code

 Kite is an AI-powered programming assistant that helps you write Python code inside Visual Studio Code.
-The [Kite Engine](https://kite.com/) needs to be installed in order for the extension to work properly.
-The extension itself provides the frontend that interfaces with the Kite Engine, which performs all the code analysis and machine learning.

-## Features

-Kite's goal is to help you write code faster by showing you the right information at the right time.
+Kite helps you write code faster by showing you the right information at the right time.
+Learn more about how Kite heightens VS Code's capabilities at https://kite.com/integrations/vs-code/.

 At a high level, Kite provides you with:
-* 🧠 __Smart autocompletions__ powered by machine learning models trained on the entire open source code universe
+* 🧠 __[Line-of-Code Completions](https://kite.com/blog/product/launching-line-of-code-completions-going-cloudless-and-17-million-in-funding/)__ powered by machine learning models trained on the entire open source code universe
-* 👀 __Function signatures__ that show you the official signature of a function you're currently using
+* 📝 __[Intelligent Snippets](https://kite.com/blog/product/announcing-intelligent-snippets-for-python/)__ that automatically provide context-relevant code snippets for your function calls
-* 🔍 __Instant documentation__ for the symbol underneath your cursor
+* 🔍 __[Instant documentation](https://kite.com/copilot/)__ for the symbol underneath your cursor so you save time searching for Python docs

 ## Requirements